project-chip/connectedhomeip/docs/getting_started/first_example.md

 The first thing you need to do is to commission the device.
 First start up the lighting app in one terminal.
-By default it will start up with the default discriminator (3840) and passcode (20202021) and save its non-volatile information in a KVS in /temp/chip_kvs.
-You can change these, and multiple other options on the command line.
+By default it will start up with the default discriminator (3840) and passcode (20202021) and save its non-volatile information in a key-value-store file ("KVS") in /tmp/chip_kvs.
+You can change this, and multiple other options on the command line.
 For a full description, use the `--help` command.

 Start the lighting app in one terminal using